Danniellmorales/danniellmorales/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about QA, programming, or anything else related to technology, feel free to <a href="mailto:dm34mg@gmail.com">contact me by email</a>.
+If you have any questions about QA, IA, programming, or anything else related to technology, feel free to <a href="mailto:dm34mg@gmail.com">contact me by email</a>.
 I'm always open to discussions and collaborations.

   </td>